 How is mpox spread?

-Mpox can be spread from person to person through close, personal, often skin-to-skin contact, including:
+Mpox can be spread to anyone through close, personal, often skin-to-skin contact, including:

-- This contact can happen during intimate sexual contact, including:
+This direct contact can happen during intimate contact, including:

-- Oral, anal, and vaginal sex or touching the genitals or anus of a person with mpox
+- Oral, anal, or vaginal sex, or touching the genitals (penis, testicles, labia, and vagina) or anus of a person with mpox

 Mpox is not nearly as contagious at COVID-19.
 It doesn't spread from casual conversation or simply walking by someone in a store.
 You need to have prolonged, physical contact or share bedding or clothing with someone who has the virus for it to spread.